7 Google Analytics Metrics to Track Every Month

 7. Page Timings.

-Almost half of consumers want web pages to load within two seconds.
+Almost half of all consumers expect web pages to load within two seconds.
 The Page Timings feature in Google Analytics shows you simple bar graphs that pinpoint your slowest pages.
 Then you can click down to Speed Suggestions to create a forward strategy for speeding up all those slow pages.
 It’s worth noting that one of the most common causes of slow page load times is large image files.

 Are Other Google Analytics Metrics Important?